José Antonio González Anaya: PEMEX (Petroleos Mexicanos)

 Gonzalez Anaya was appointed CEO of PEMEX in 2016 when the eighth largest oil producer in the world was in financial crisis.
 Designed and implemented the first business plan based on profitability.
 Reached the company's financial and oil production targets.
 Reduced the company's credit spread from around 290 to 100 basis points.
 The first deep-water farm-out contract in Mexico's history (Trion field), first two on-shore farm-outs, and the first oil hedging program for the company.

 Mexican Social Security Institute (IMSS)

 In 2012 President Enrique Peña Nieto appointed him general director of the Mexican Social Security Institute (IMSS).
-In the three years he served as general director, he returned the institute to profitability.
+In the three years he was general director, he returned the institute to profitability.
 His initiatives included: drug distribution optimization, consolidated drug purchases for entire public sector, the greatest formal job creation in Mexican history, the first public-private partnerships in hospitals.
 During his tenure high impact processes were digitalized: online payroll tax collection, digital prescription, prescription vouchers, in total 25 million face-to-face processes avoided a year.
 Healthcare quality initiatives included: Renewable Prescription, Heart Attack Code, Walk-In Patients, and Bed Management.